Other GBW projects

 Garden Wildlife Health (GWH) is a collaborative project between the British Trust for Ornithology (BTO), the Zoological Society of London (ZSL), the Royal Society for the Protection of Birds (RSPB) and Froglife which aims to monitor the health of, and identify disease threats to, British wildlife.
 Our particular focus is on garden birds, amphibians, reptiles and hedgehogs.
 For this we count on the help of the public to submit reports of sick or dead wildlife and to send in samples for analysis.
 Find out more about the survey here.

 Garden Rook Survey – ENDED December 2014

 The Garden Rook Survey ran autumn and winter 2014 and looked at the behaviour of Rooks in gardens.
 It wanted to see how they transfer their intelligence to everyday problems such as feeding from bird feeders and social interaction.
 Find out more here.

 Early Bird Survey - ENDED January 2014

 In 2004, the BTO’s Shortest Day Survey revealed that urban birds could afford to get up later than their rural counterparts due to increased temperatures in towns and cities.
 However, in studies elsewhere in the world, light pollution has been shown to have an important effect on the behaviour of birds.
-The BTO wants to investigate this relationship through the Early Bird Survey, which will run Thursday 9th January 2014.
-You can find out more and download the instructions but the survey will not be live until the first week of January 2014.
+The BTO investigated this relationship through the Early Bird Survey.
+You can find out more here.

 Birds and Garden Berries Study - ENDED March 2013